microsoft/vscode-python-tools-extension-template/README.md

 # Template for VS Code python tools extensions

 This is a template repository to get you started on building a VS Code extension for your favorite python tool.
-It code be a linter, formatter, or code analysis, or all of them together.
+It could be a linter, formatter, or code analysis, or all of those together.
 This template we give you the basic building blocks you need to build a VS Code extension for it.

 ## Programming Languages and Frameworks